Herbert Edward Douglas Blakiston

-Herbert Edward Douglas Blakiston (5 September 1862 – 29 July 1942) was an English academic and clergyman who served as President of Trinity College, Oxford, and as Vice-Chancellor of the University of Oxford.
+Herbert Edward Douglas Blakiston (5 September 1862 – 29 July 1942) was an English academic and clergyman who served as president of Trinity College, Oxford, and as vice-chancellor of the University of Oxford.

 Family and early life

-Herbert Blakiston was born in Hastings the son of artist, Douglas Yeoman Blakiston and Sophia Matilda Dent.
+Herbert Blakiston was born in Hastings the son of artist Douglas Yeoman Blakiston and Sophia Matilda Dent.
 His father subsequently became a clergyman and the family moved to the vicarage of St Swithun's Church, East Grinstead.
-Blackstone was a descendant of Sir Matthew Blakiston, the Lord Mayor of London from 1760–1761; he was the great-grandson of Sir Matthew Blakiston, 2nd Baronet Blakiston.
+Blakistone was a descendant of Sir Matthew Blakiston, the Lord Mayor of London from 1760 to 1761; he was the great-grandson of Sir Matthew Blakiston, 2nd Baronet Blakiston.

-Herbert Blakiston was the eldest of six children, he had two sisters and three brothers.
+Herbert Blakiston was the eldest of six children; he had two sisters and three brothers.
 All four brothers attended Tonbridge School, with Herbert being there from 1876 to 1881.
-As he wore glasses, he acquired the nickname "Blinks" in school, which followed him for the remainder of his life.
+As he wore glasses he acquired the nickname "Blinks" in school, which followed him for the remainder of his life.

-One of the brothers, Charles, was killed in a firearm accident at the age of 24 in October 1887.
+Herbert's brother Charles was killed in a firearm accident at the age of 24 in October 1887.
 A house surgeon at the Salop Infirmary, Shrewsbury, Charles was accidentally shot in the back while hunting rabbits with a colleague.
-The youngest brother, William, was 19 when he accidentally fell under a train at Charing Cross Station on the night of 1 October 1889, and died in hospital some days later.
-The third brother, John, was a telegraph clerk.
-He was one of seven killed while defending Mazowe, Zimbabwe (then Rhodesia) on 18 June 1896 at the start of the Second Matabele War.
+William, the youngest brother, was 19 when he accidentally fell under a train at Charing Cross Station on the night of 1 October 1889; he died in hospital some days later.
+The third brother John was a telegraph clerk.
+He was one of seven killed while defending Mazowe, Zimbabwe (then Rhodesia) on 18 June 1896 during the Second Matabele War.